drascion/mountains/README.md

 # mountains

-i dont know much about github but heres some mountains
+i dont know much about github but heres some mountains made by an ai